santh-cpu/salmon/README.md

-salmo# salmon
+# salmon

-A fast, accurate, no-nonsense guitar tuner for the terminal.
+A mic-assisted, accurate guitar tuner for the terminal Completely offline and portable (as portable as your machine atleast)

+Pluck the string and wait for isntruction to tune up or down based on whatever tuning you wish to achieve

+Create a custom tuning to tune your guitar to for maximum creative control

 ## Why salmon stands out